 Michael Rabin Biography (Wikipedia)

 Michael Rabin was of Romanian-Jewish descent.
 His mother Jeanne was a Juilliard-trained pianist, and his father George was a violinist in the New York Philharmonic.
 He began to study the violin at the age of seven.
 His parents encouraged his musical development.
 After a lesson with Jascha Heifetz, the master advised him to study with Ivan Galamian, who said he had "no weaknesses, never."
 He began studies with Galamian in New York and at the Meadowmount School of Music and the Juilliard School.
 His Carnegie Hall debut took place in January 1950, at the age of 13, as soloist with the National Orchestral Association, playing Vieuxtemps' Concerto No. 5 under the direction of Léon Barzin.
 Subsequently, he appeared with a number of American orchestras before his Carnegie Hall debut on 29 November 1951, at the age of 15, in the Paganini D major Concerto, with Dimitri Mitropoulos conducting the New York Philharmonic.
-His 1958 recording of this concerto is considered by many to be the most impressive recording of this work, and the recording itself is notable for the full tone captured by the audio engineers.
+His 1958 recording of this concerto is considered by many to be the most impressive recording of this work, and the recording itself is notable for the fullness of tone.

 Michael Rabin Tracks